Stretch bracelets are fast and easy to make. Another plus is that they can be as casual or elegant as you'd like.

 Cut a length of cord that is about four to six inches longer than your desired bracelet length.
 Affix a bead stopper about three inches from one end.

 Pre-stretch the elastic cord by taking a length about 3 inches long and stretching lightly, move down and stretch the next section until you have pre-stretched the entire length.
 This will prevent your stretch bracelet from sagging.

-For my bracelet, I'm using 0.5mm black stretch floss cord.
+For this bracelet, we're using 0.5mm black stretch floss cord.

 03 of 07

 String Beads on the Elastic Cord

 Unless your beads are large enough to string without a needle, thread a collapsible eye or big eye needle onto the other end of the stretch cord and fold over a two-inch tail.
 This step is optional if you're using beads with very large holes; in that case, you can often string them directly onto the cord.

 String all of the beads for your bracelet.
 Check the length occasionally by wrapping the strung beads around your wrist.
 Be sure to leave a little space between your skin and the bracelet, so that you can roll it over your wrist without breaking the stretch cord.
 This also helps to ensure that no areas of the empty card show through.
 Make sure that the last bead you string has a hole large enough to hide a knot in your beading cord.

 If you plan to make a stack of bracelets using the same beads, measure your stand now and jot down its length so that you can replicate it.
 If you make another bracelet using smaller or larger beads, you should check for fit again with those, because you may need the bracelet to be slightly shorter or longer.